av-techspot/av-techspot/README.md

 </p>

 - 🌱 I have some good experience with Python, Django, DRF
-- 📖 Now I'm learning Asyncio, Aiogram and plan to dive into FastAPI
+- 👨‍💻 Now I'm working with Asyncio, Aiogram and FastAPI
-- 👯 I’m looking to collaborate on any Django projects or telegram bots
-- 🔎 I’m looking for friends and mentors
 - 🗣️ I speak Russian (native), English (B2) <a href="diplomas and certificates/EF SET Certificate.pdf">(EF SET certificate)</a>

 <h3>Connect with me:</h3>